jonasmcferreira/whiteiron/jhed-wasteland/weather.md

 37-40. **Arcane Lock**: Arcane energies lock all containers.
     All containers, backpacks, sacs, etc become under the effect of Arcane Lock for 8 hours

+41-44. **Blizzard**: A tempest of wind and snow
+   Half Movement Speed, Lightly Obscure, Heavily Obscure past 60ft
+   - **Endure:** Strength Save (DC 16), on a failed save 2d6 Cold Damage and 1 point of exhaustion, half as much damage on a success and no other effects
+   - **Shelter:** Strength Save (DC 10), on a failed save 1d6 Cold Damage and 1 point of exhaustion, half as much damage on a success and no other effects
+   - **Combat:** Cannot concentrate on spells

+45-48. **Lightning Strikes**: Pure destructive energy
+   - **Endure:** Dexterity Save Save (DC 13), on a failed save 3d12 Lightning Damage
+   - **Combat:** Start of turn, Dexterity Save (DC 7), on a failed save 1d4 Lightning Damage

+49-52. **Haunting Whispers**: Sounds of the past and future
+   - **Endure:** Wisdom Save (DC 13), on a failed save suffer a short-term madness
+   - **Shelter:** Wisdom Save (DC 10), on a failed save suffer a short-term madness

+53-56. **Still Silence**: The lands of Jhed are still, and snowflakes linger in the sky No sound can be made, all characters are deafened, no verbal components work

+57-60. **Snow Glyphs**: Large particular snow in the shape of arcane sigils
+   - **Endure:** Intelligence Save (DC 13), on a failed save 2d6 Necrotic Damage and become lost

 # Outdated (dont delete)